WeebNetsu/NoR/README.md

 RoR is a great framework, but has been held back because of the constant breaking changes (Ruby), slowish performance and somewhat steep learning curve, scaring some might-be RoR developers away.
 RoR is also dependent on Ruby, which is a great language, but dynamically typed not very popular anymore (especially outside of the RoR space).
 Don't get me wrong, NoR is not a replacement for RoR, it is an alternative for those who wants better performance, static typing, Python-like syntax and something that won't release breaking changes so often, and maybe an easier learning curve. -->

+## PoC

+Here is a proof of concept for this framework: [Click Me](https://github.com/WeebNetsu/nor-poc).

 ## Usage

 ### Create a new project